autrainer/autrainer/docs/source/usage/quickstart.rst

    :configs: Cnn10-32k-T
    :exact:

-The ending :attr:`32k-T` indicates that the model using transfer learning and has been pretrained with a sample rate of 32 kHz.
+The ending :attr:`32k-T` indicates that the model uses transfer learning and has been pretrained with a sample rate of 32 kHz.

 .. tip::